ret2jazzy/SnCrawler/README.md

 # SnCrawler

-A simple web crawler, written with bug bounties and pentesting in mind and some hacks for smart crawling
+A simple web crawler, written with pentesting in mind and some hacks for smart crawling

 -----